jfversluis/WifiBarcodeSample/README.md

 # WifiBarcodeSample
-Sample code for my article in DotNetCurry magazine on scanning barcodes.
+Sample code for [my article](https://www.dotnetcurry.com/xamarin/1490/barcode-xamarin-apps) in DotNetCurry magazine on scanning barcodes.
 In this sample you can generate and scan QR codes that contain a Wi-Fi connection string.

 More information on the Wi-Fi connection string can be found here: https://qifi.org/

-The article is to be published at this time.